 Low profile holds their own for their size but doesn’t have a good drag as the round baitcaster.
-The Round profile can handle much larger fish and provides for a much higher rated drag system.
+The Round profile can handle much larger fish and provides for a much higher-rated drag system.

-The low profile usually is for medium sized fish ( 0-14lbs ) and the round profile is typically for much larger fish ( 12lbs+ ).
+The low profile usually is for medium-sized fish ( 0-14lbs ) and the round profile is typically for much larger fish ( 12lbs+ ).

-Left Handed vs Right Handed Baitcasters
+- Left Handed vs Right Handed Baitcasters

 When you thought, you had it all figured out about Baitcasters and THEN you are asked if you need a left hand or right handed reel?
 Come again?.

 Baitcaster reels traditionally have the location of their handle on the right side.
 That means a right-handed caster will make a cast and then switch the rod to the left hand so the reel can be cranked with the right hand.
 Does that sound efficient?
 Most agree with you that offhand it doesn’t, but experienced Baitcaster anglers will tell you that it’s quick and simple once you get familiar with it.

 Typically, right-handed fisherman will use a spinning reel that has the handle on the left so that when casting and holding the rod with their right hand they are reeling with their left.

 There doesn’t seem to be a large reason why this became the de-facto standard besides most anglers do it and it seems to work well.
-Some anglers find more control with switching hands and since they are strongest dexterity wise with their right hand, its preferred.
+Some anglers find more control with switching hands and since they are strongest dexterity-wise with their right hand, it’s preferred.

 However, there is a good argument for a reel in the lefthanded position as it does have many advantages over a handle on the right side.
 For example, you are not switching hands when you cast the line thus, fewer backlashes.
 This also allows you to work top-water baits better as the moment the bait hits the water you can start reeling without switching hands.